JuCarv-bit/deep_learning_curriculum/README.md

 As an important special case of the above principle, if you want to have a positive impact on the world with your research, I highly recommend focusing on how best to achieve this as part of your studies.
 Choosing the right problems to work on can be just as important as the quality of your execution, even if you end up spending most of your time on the latter.
 Moreover, it's not always enough to defer to others on such questions, since your higher-level motivations will influence your lower-level decisions, not to mention the fact that other people can be wrong or hard to understand.

 I personally expect AI to have a far greater impact on the world in the coming decades than it is having now, and that this is enough to outweigh the urgency and tractability of present-day problems (though I also see a lot in common between both sets of problems).
-For more discussion of this perspective, I recommend [Cold Takes's "most important century" series](https://www.cold-takes.com/most-important-century/).
+For more discussion of this perspective, I recommend [Cold Takes&#39;s &#34;most important century&#34; series](https://www.cold-takes.com/most-important-century/).
 There also used to be the [Alignment Newsletter](https://rohinshah.com/alignment-newsletter/), which was good for staying up-to-date with related research, but it hasn't been active in a while.